Perspective11/Noon/README.md

 ```

 ### pages Folder
 This is where our different html pages will be stored.
-The ***admin*** folder inside contains the pages only accessible for the admin.

 ### admin Folder
 The ***admin*** folder contains the pages that are only accessible for the admin.

 ### assets Folder
 This is where we store everything we need to put our project together.
 It consists of the following: